piku02/ncs-zigbee/docs/configuring/configuring_libraries.rst

 Configuring Zigbee error handler
 ********************************

-The Zigbee error handler library provides a set of macros that can be used to assert on nrfxlib's Zigbee ZBOSS stack API return codes.
+The Zigbee error handler library provides a set of macros that can be used to assert on Zigbee ZBOSS stack API return codes.

 To use this library, include its :file:`zigbee_error_handler.h` header in your application and pass the error code that should be checked using its macros.